-Fraud and corruption manifests in a number of ways and varying degrees of intensity.
+Fraud and corruption manifest in several ways and varying degrees of intensity.
 These include, but are not limited to:

-- Unauthorised private use of the entity's assets, including vehicles; - Falsifying of records; - Conspiring unfairly with others to obtain a tender; - Disclosing proprietary information relating to a tender to outside parties; - Accepting inappropriate gifts from suppliers and tenants - Operating a private business in working hours; - Stealing equipment or supplies from work: - Soliciting bribes or favours to process requests; - Soliciting bribes or favours for turning a blind eye to a service provider who does not provide an appropriate service; - Submitting or processing false invoices from contractors or other service providers; and; - Misappropriating fees received from tenants, and avoiding detection by not issuing receipts to those tenants.
+- Unauthorised private use of the entity's assets, including vehicles. - Falsifying of records. - Conspiring unfairly with others to obtain a tender. - Disclosing proprietary information relating to a tender to outside parties. - Accepting inappropriate gifts from suppliers and tenants - Operating a private business during working hours. - Stealing equipment or supplies from work. - Soliciting bribes or favours to process requests. - Soliciting bribes or favours for turning a blind eye to a service provider who does not provide an appropriate service. - Submitting or processing false invoices from contractors or other service providers; and. - Misappropriate fees received from tenants, and avoiding detection by not issuing receipts to those tenants.